Sujood as-Sahw (sahw prostrations)

 Set the below posture:

-Now say Allaho Akbar and do the first sajdah of Sajdah e Sahw (sahw prostration) as mentioned below:
+Now say Allaho Akbar and do the first prostration (sajdah) of Sujood as-Sahw (sahw prostrations) as mentioned below:

 After that, say Allaho Akbar and set the below posture:

-Now again say Allaho Akbar and do the second sajdah of Sajdah e Sahw (sahw prostration) as mentioned below:
+Now again say Allaho Akbar and do the second prostration (sajdah) of Sujood as-Sahw (sahw prostrations) as mentioned below:

 Then say Allaho Akbar and set the below posture: